firasayarii/Eat-Radar/README.md

-a project for classifying eating gestures during lunch
+a project for classifying eating gestures during lunch using radar and deeplearning